Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (front for the Toyota and 4 x 4 in the case of the Subaru).
 The first one has a Toyota-engineered powertrain under the hood, a 4-cylinder, 16-valves 125hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 125hp engine designed by Subaru.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
 On the other hand, taking kerb weight as an important factor into account, Forester offers a considerable difference of 16% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Toyota does have a slight advantage, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Subaru badge with 4.2 out of 5.
-The same official information place RAV4 as average reliability-wise, and Forester is more or less at the same level.That apart, owners of different cars powered by the same engine as RAV4 rank it on average as 3.0, while the one under the competitor's bonnet gets 3.6 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Toyota does have a slight advantage, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Subaru badge with 4.2 out of 5.
+Some independent research have also placed RAV4 as average reliability-wise, and Forester is more or less at the same level.That apart, owners of different cars powered by the same engine as RAV4 rank it on average as 3.0, while the one under the competitor's bonnet gets 3.6 out of 5.

 Performance & Fuel economySubaru is a bit more agile, reaching 100km/h in 0.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 180 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy the winner has to be RAV4, averaging around 7.4 liters of fuel per 100 kilometers (38 mpg), in combined cycle.
 We can't ignore that 15% difference compared to Forester.